MrFunkenstein/Machine-Learning-Pipeline-V1.0/README.md

 EMAIL: neal.cariello@gmail.com

+Please see Figure 1 for the typical state of the author.

 ![](jpgs_for_readme/neal_picture.jpg)
+Figure 1.
 Author after way too much coffee

 **Please see _**Caret Generic Workflow Documentation 2018_10_29.docx**_ in the documentation subdirectory to get started.**